EhsanEqlimi/EhsanEqlimi.github.io/content/posts/myBio.md

 ---

 My name is Ehsan, pronounced [eh saːn] in IPA and written as احسان in Persian/Farsi.
-I currently work as a data scientist in the Process and Quality Department at Azorg Hospital in Allast, Belgium.
+I currently work as a data scientist in the Process and Quality Department at Azorg Hospital in Aalst, Belgium.
 I hold a Ph.D. in Biomedical Engineering with a focus on neural signal processing.

 I received my Ph.D. from Ghent University in 2022, my M.Sc. from the University of Tehran in 2013, and my B.Sc. from Sahand University of Technology in 2010—all in Biomedical Engineering.